Making Add-On Sales

 Kate Peterson

-Try thinking of it this way: You’re actually doing your customer a service by suggesting further possibilities.
-An additional item might complete the look a customer is trying to achieve, or the statement she’s trying to make.
-With holidays and personal events like birthdays and anniversaries on every calendar, another jewelry-buying occasion is almost certain to be coming soon.
+Try thinking of it this way: You’re doing customer service by suggesting further possibilities.
+An additional item might complete the look a customer is trying to achieve or the statement she’s trying to make.
+With holidays and personal events like birthdays and anniversaries on every calendar, another jewelry-buying occasion is almost specific to be coming soon.
 What’s more, the momentum of the interaction is in your favor.
 You’ve established rapport.
 The customer is in buying mode.
 She’s feeling great about the item she just bought.
 She’s already in the store and standing right in front of you!

-Successful add-on sales typically occur immediately after the first item is closed, but it’s important to lay the foundation early in the presentation.
-A good way to do this is by pointing out a piece that matches or coordinates with the jewelry you’re presenting.
+Successful add-on sales typically occur immediately after the first item is closed, but laying the foundation early in the presentation is essential.
+An excellent way to do this is by pointing out a piece that matches or coordinates with the jewelry you’re presenting.
 This only takes a moment.
-After that you can concentrate on the first sale.
-Then come back to your add-on suggestion once the customer has made the initial purchase decision.
+After that, you can concentrate on the first sale.
+Then, return to your add-on suggestion once the customer has made the initial purchase decision.

-For example, it’s natural and easy to add earrings onto a necklace: “The solitaire pendant you’ve chosen is truly stunning. …What earrings are you planning to wear with it? … You know, we have these dazzling studs that would be the perfect complement.
+For example, adding earrings to a necklace is natural and straightforward: “The solitaire pendant you’ve chosen is truly stunning. …What earrings are you planning to wear with it? … You know, we have these dazzling studs that would be the perfect complement.
 Take a look at them.”

-Another approach is suggesting add-ons that could be used as clever “packaging.”
-You might pick something from your giftware department—for example, a beautiful crystal vase or an elegant jewelry box—that can become part of the gift presentation.
+Another approach suggests add-ons that could be used as clever “packaging.”
+You might pick something from your giftware department—a beautiful crystal vase or an elegant jewelry box—that can become part of the gift presentation.

 Repair customers are excellent candidates for add-on sales.
-Since repair is one of the most frequent reasons for visiting a jewelry store, you’re also likely to have lots of opportunities.
-You have to focus on the immediate need first, but after take-in you can invite the customer to look at jewelry that coordinates with the piece she’s having repaired.
+Since repair is one of the most frequent reasons for visiting a jewelry store, you’ll also likely have many opportunities.
+You have to focus on the immediate need first, but after take-in, you can invite the customer to look at jewelry that coordinates with the piece she’s having repaired.
 Following delivery, you can encourage her to go ahead and enjoy owning the additional item (or items).

 Of course, you won’t always be successful in your add-on attempts.
 But you certainly won’t make add-on sales if you don’t try.
 At the very least, every customer you serve should leave your store with ideas and inspirations for future purchases.